Table of Contents

 Now that we've gotten past the negative, let's move on to the optimistic part!
 Luckily, there are a number of sustainability certificates that make it easy for you to find sustainable, eco-friendly clothing, and toxin-free organic materials.
 With them, you can be sure that your clothes are good to the environment and your health, and that no toxins were used in production.

 There are almost as many sustainability certificates as there is microplastic in our oceans.
 But not all of them are equally meaningful, since some individual certificates created by large fashion brands are hardly controlled at all.
 Here are the most important sustainability certifications to look out for when buying chemical free clothing.

 The International Association of the Natural Textile Industry (IVN) has developed the IVN Best, a particularly strict eco-label.
 It excludes synthetic fibers (giving the conditions for a circular economy) and checks the entire manufacturing process from the sourcing to the final product.

 GOTS stands for "Global Organic Textile Standard".
 This certificate is one of the most transparent and trustworthy and monitors the entire production process.
 In addition to at least 70 percent natural fibers from controlled organic origin, a maximum of 30 percent recycled fibers may be included.
-Does the GOTS certificate look familiar?
-No wonder - all our heavenly soft kids and women basics are GOTS certified!
+Does the GOTS certificate for GOTS certified clothing look familiar?
+No wonder - all our heavenly soft sustainable basics are GOTS certified!

 All fibers of the final product are tested for harmful substances according to the Oeko-Tex Standard.
 Made in Green also looks at factors like environmental performance, workers safety, social responsibility and more.
 It certifies natural mixed and recycled fibers only.